Streaming Data Pipelines: An Introduction to Snowflake’s Dynamic Tables

 About Authors

-Umesh Sharma – Umesh holds the position of Principal Engineering Manager at Zimetrics, bringing with him a wealth of experience in technology.
-He serves as an exemplary mentor and motivator within the organization, demonstrating a profound passion for continuous learning and guiding others in the adoption of cutting-edge technologies.
+Umesh Sharma – Umesh is a Principal Engineering Manager at Zimetrics, bringing with him a wealth of experience in technology.
 In addition to his primary role, Umesh assumes the responsibilities of a Data Architect, leveraging his expertise to implement and spearhead numerous projects within the Snowflake ecosystem.
-His contributions are instrumental in steering various data-driven initiatives to success.

-Adarsh Anshul – Adarsh is an enthusiastic young engineer with a keen passion for acquiring and mastering cutting-edge technology.
+Adarsh Anshul -Adarsh is an enthusiastic engineer with a keen passion for acquiring and mastering cutting-edge technology.
 His primary focus lies within the realms of Data Science and Machine Learning.
-Demonstrating his expertise, he has effectively contributed to the solutioning of a data-driven project within the Snowflake environment.
+He works on solutioning of data-driven projects within the Snowflake environment.

 SHARE